Chorus-bdd/Chorus-bdd.github.io/pages/DistributedTesting/DistributedSteps.md

 Usually when you write BDD tests, you need to provide an implementation for each step locally.

 Unlike other frameworks, Chorus provides client libraries which allow you to publish test steps from the components you wish to test.
-These components can be local or deployed to remote servers.
+These components can be running locally or deployed on remote servers.

 Chorus enables step publication from Java (JVM) and Javascript components